 Difference Between Shares vs Debentures

-A debenture is a medium to long-term debt instrument for a company, which is used to raise capital from the investors, at a fixed rate of interest.
+A debenture is a medium to long-term debt instrument for a company, which is used to raise capital from investors at a fixed interest rate.
 These are mostly repayable on a fixed date.

-When a portion of the capital is raised through the general public by way of a primary capital market it is termed share capital of the company.
+When the company raises a portion of the capital through the general public in a primary capital market, it becomes its share capital.
 A share is an indivisible unit of capital, thereby giving ownership to the shareholder and creating an ownership relationship between the company and the shareholder.

 Head To Head Comparison Between Shares vs Debentures (Infographics)